 - Skin.
 Lesions usually appear as purplish, flat-topped bumps that are often itchy.

 - Genitals.
 Lesions on the female genitalia often cause pain or burning and discomfort with intercourse.
 The lesions are usually red and eroded and occasionally appear as white areas.
-This can lead to scarring and loss of normal vaginal function and an inability to have intercourse.
+Lesions also can occur on male genitalia.

 - Ears.
 Lichen planus of the ears can lead to hearing loss.

 - Scalp.
 When skin lesions appear on the scalp — a rare condition — they may cause temporary or permanent hair loss.

 - Nails.
 Though rare, lichen planus of the toenails or fingernails may result in ridges on the nails, thinning or splitting of nails, and temporary or permanent nail loss.

 - Eyes.
 Rarely, lichen planus may involve the mucous membrane surfaces of the eyes, and can cause scarring and blindness.